boxyhq/website/docs/jackson/deploy/pre-loaded-connections.md

 # Pre-loaded Connections

-If PRE_LOADED_CONFIG is set then it should point to a directory with the following structure (example below):-
+If PRE_LOADED_CONNECTION is set then it should point to a directory with the following structure (example below):-

 ```bash
 boxyhq.js